gbif/ipt/FAQ.wiki.md

 ### 3. How often does GBIF reindex my dataset?

 GBIF automatically attempts to reindex a registered dataset each time its registration is updated.
-This happens each time the dataset gets republished via the IPT. **Note, however, GBIF doesn't reindex the same dataset more than once every five days.**
+This happens each time the dataset gets republished via the IPT.

 To cater to datasets not published using the IPT, GBIF automatically attempts to reindex all registered datasets every 7 days. **Note, however, GBIF will only reindex the dataset if its last published date has changed since the last time it was indexed**.